-Directed surveillance, and the use of CHIS and the acquisition of communications data must be lawfully carried out in strict accordance with the terms of the relevant authorisation and Magistrates Court approval.
+Directed surveillance and the use of CHIS must be lawfully carried out in strict accordance with the terms of the relevant authorisation and Magistrates Court approval.

 The Council can only authorise directed surveillance to prevent and detect conduct which constitutes one or more criminal offences.
 The criminal offences must be punishable, whether on summary conviction or indictment, by a maximum term of at least 6 months imprisonment or be an offence under: